Hawaiian Pineapple Carrot Cream Cake

 Prepare cream cheese frosting by beating room temperature cream cheese with butter until perfectly smooth.
 Add powdered sugar, vanilla, and pinch of salt, beating until silky.
 Apply generous layer between cake layers, then cover entire cake with remaining frosting using offset spatula for professional finish.

-Hawaiian Pineapple Carrot Cream Cake Recipe Pin it
+Hawaiian Pineapple Carrot Cream Cake Recipe Save

 Hawaiian Pineapple Carrot Cream Cake Recipe | kitchenscroll.com